migillett/Meshtastic-Listener/README.md

 ~~- Update test scripts to work with Postgres DB instead of SqLite3~~
 - Add support for syncing databases between 2 nodes both running the BBS software.
 - Experiment with running a MQTT server and Meshtastic Map inside the docker-compose files.
+- Add a way to add `BBS: DM !help` to the node longName upon boot (then remove it upon shutdown).

 ## Database Information
 Yes, this repo does use a Postgres database on the backend.
 Yes, it's overkill.
 Why?
 Because I needed to learn how to interact with Postgres for a work project.
 This is how I learned it.
 Can SQLite3 also get the job done?
 Absolutely.
 In fact, that's what the project started with.
 See versions 1.5.0 if you want to use that.
 However, I need to learn a new DB and Postgres is the name of the game.